koldinger/Tardis/README.md

 Future Releases
 ===============
 Several releases will be coming soon:
-  * 1.1.0 Port to Python3
-  * 1.1.x Bug Fixes, and minor features
+  * 1.1.4 Support for multiple encryption schemes, and improved encryption, support for Zstd compression
-  * 1.2.0 Asynchronous protocol allowing improved performance.
+  * 1.2.0 Asynchronous protocol allowing improved performance, and improved integration between client and server for local cases.

 Support
 =======